adraclub/adraclub.github.io/hakkimizda.md

 ---
-title: Empty page
+title: Hakkımızda
-layout: default
+layout: page
-menu: pages.empty
+description: This is what I do.
+background: '/assets/images/bg-about.jpg'
 ---

 # Deneme Sayfası